 External threats come from outside sources, such as hackers or malware attacks targeting an organization’s servers or networks.
 Organizations must assess these risks to protect their systems from potential damage caused by these malicious activities.

 2. Use a practical and minimal number of security measures

 Too often, in an attempt to improve their security posture, companies tend to implement too many conflicting measures.
 It happens when they do not have a CSAM tool to assess what is needed and what is not.
 By using a CSAM tool or an ITAM platform that offers the same capabilities, organizations can identify overlapping security measures and implement what they need for their systems.

-Having an established CSAM system in place also makes monitoring each asset’s performance easier, enabling the IT department to routinely check for vulnerabilities and other potential threats.
+Having an established CSAM system in place also makes monitoring each asset’s performance easier.
+Thus enabling the IT department to routinely check for vulnerabilities and other potential threats.
 For example, by regularly scanning for weak passwords or outdated software versions, organizations can ensure that their systems remain secure and compliant with industry standards.

 In addition, having a streamlined risk mitigation process reduces the time spent dealing with security incidents.
 Rather than spending hours trawling through logs or manually troubleshooting hardware issues, IT personnel can quickly identify where the problem lies and swiftly implement corrective measures.
 It helps minimize downtime for the company’s employees and customers.
 These measures form an excellent foundation for your risk mitigation strategy.

 In turn, it enables companies to respond quickly and efficiently when unexpected cyber threats arise—such as ransomware attacks, phishing attacks or data breaches.

 3. Minimize the incident response time with CSAM